We earn commissions if you shop through the links below. Read more

 How to start a nurse staffing agency business

 The US is expected to hire nearly 200,000 nurses every year through 2030, which means right now is a great time to start a nursing business.
 Pandemic or no pandemic, nursing is one of the most in-demand services in health care mainly because of an aging population.
-By 2030, the number of adults age 65 and older in the US is forecast to exceed 60 million.
+By 2050, the number of adults age 65 and older in the US is forecast to exceed 82 million.
 This would translate to a higher demand for nursing services.

 Launching a nursing business can be a challenge.
 There are a lot of regulations to navigate and you’ll need a significant investment if you’re planning to start a nursing facility.
 But a lot of opportunities await those who are willing to put in the work.
 With the right planning and execution, you can make your nursing business thrive.
-First, it’s important to learn the basics of the nursing industry, find your niche, and decide on the location to get started.
+It’s important to learn the basics of the nursing industry, find your niche, and decide on the location to get started.

 6. Skincare Center